Church notes: walk-through nativity; A Christian Christmas Carol, services and more | Arkansas Democrat Gazette

 A new Wednesday After-School Music, Fun and Fellowship program for all who are interested will begin Jan.
 10. The program offers music education with hands-on application, snacks and homework time.

-Youth will travel to the Fayetteville Public Library for "Being Taught by the Holy Spirit" on Sunday, Jan.
-7, noon to 5 p.m.
+Youth will attend NWA Comic Con and will discuss "Who Are My Heroes" from noon to 5 p.m.
+Sunday, Jan.
+14.

-If you are experiencing a difficult time you don't have to suffer alone.
+If you are experiencing a difficult time emotionally, spiritually, or relationally you don't have to suffer alone.
 Our Stephen Ministers are trained caregivers, ready to listen, care for and encourage you, pray with you and for you and provide one-on-one Christian care to help you through whatever it is you are facing.
 Contact the church office or visit the church website for more information.

 Samaritan Fridays, an outreach for those in need, are from 9:30 to 11 a.m. in the Narthex.